Likhith-Akki/GameItemCatalogApp/README.md

 A REST API for managing game items and categories — inspired by the real game - Mini Militia.

-Live in one command.
+Runs with one Docker command.
 Documented with Swagger.
-Tested.
-Secure-ready.
+Includes tests.

 ## Tech Stack